xiaomeng-huang-study/Docu_Obsidian/3D-Bildverarbeitung/Notiz_Keypoints and Descriptors.md

 ## Step 2: Detect Minima and Maxima
 <img src="https://github.com/ICH-BIN-HXM/images_3DBV/blob/main/Scrennshot_2024-11-09_21-44-43.png?raw=" width="40%" />
 - A point is selected as keypoint if it is higher or lower than all 26 (3 x 3 x 3 - 1) neighbors.
+- $\sigma$ : the smaller of the two gaussian images from the DoG image

+# SIFT Descriptor^SIFT-Descriptor
-## Step 3: Detect Keypoint orientation
+## Step 1: Detect Keypoint orientation
 - Calculate in a preprocessing step all gradient magnitudes and orientations to all gaussian images L
 	- <img src="https://github.com/ICH-BIN-HXM/images_3DBV/blob/main/Scrennshot_2024-11-09_22-10-06.png?raw=" width="60%" />
 - Weight the orientation